SOLEGUIDE

 Understanding Plantar Fasciitis

-Plantar fasciitis affects between 4% and 7% of adults at any given time, making it one of the most common causes of heel pain in the UK.
-The condition involves inflammation of the plantar fascia, a thick band of tissue that runs along the bottom of the foot connecting the heel bone to the toes.
+Plantar fasciitis is the most common cause of heel pain I see.
+It affects somewhere between 4% and 7% of adults at any given time.
+The plantar fascia is a thick band of tissue running along the bottom of your foot from the heel bone to the toes, and when it gets inflamed, you know about it.

 How Footwear Helps (and Hurts)

-The wrong shoes can both cause and aggravate plantar fasciitis.
-Flat, unsupportive footwear places excessive strain on the plantar fascia, while shoes that are too tight compress the foot and restrict natural movement.
+Bad shoes can cause plantar fasciitis and make existing cases worse.
+Flat, unsupportive footwear puts too much strain on the fascia.
+Shoes that are too tight compress the foot and stop it moving naturally.

-- Supporting the arch to reduce tension on the plantar fascia
+• Supporting the arch so there's less tension on the plantar fascia

-- Keeping the foot in a neutral position to prevent overpronation
+• Holding the foot in a neutral position to control overpronation

 What to Look For

-- Firm arch support: the shoe should have a clearly defined arch, not a flat footbed.
-This helps distribute pressure away from the heel.
+• Firm arch support: the shoe needs a clearly defined arch, not a flat footbed.
+This takes pressure off the heel.

-- Firm heel counter: a rigid heel cup holds the foot in place and prevents excess movement that aggravates the fascia.
+• Firm heel counter: a rigid heel cup keeps the foot in place and stops the excess movement that irritates the fascia.

-- 8 to 12mm heel-to-toe drop: a slightly elevated heel reduces the stretch on the plantar fascia compared to zero-drop shoes.
+• 8 to 12mm heel-to-toe drop: a slightly elevated heel reduces the stretch on the plantar fascia.
+Zero-drop shoes tend to make things worse.

-- Rocker sole option: a curved sole that rolls the foot through the gait cycle, reducing strain on the heel and forefoot.
+• Rocker sole option: a curved sole that rolls the foot through the gait cycle.
+This takes strain off both the heel and the forefoot.

 Top Picks by Category